VenuGopal1899/Login-Register/README.md

-## Login forms using react.js hooks
+## Login forms using ReactJS and Hooks
-A project to demonstrate basic react.js hooks
+A project to demonstrate basic ReactJS and Hooks